FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 </p>

-# Unfinished Thoughts on Change of Units
+# Thoughts on Change of Units and Transformations on the Data (Unfinished)

-TODO: try to add handwritten document.
+When training neural networks, the choice of units for the underlying data is flexible and can be considered a model hyperparameter.
+Some considerations on the effects of changing units and applying transformations,such as centering the energy, on the training process are discussed [here](readme_images/change_of_units_and_transformations.pdf).

 # Contributing